lzptr/VS_Code_ROS/README.md

 clangd language server that the extension prompts you to.
 After the disable the C/C++ extension intellisense and tell the clangd extension where to find the compile_commands.json.
-Open up your user settings and paste this:
+Open up your global vs code user settings and paste this:
 ```
 "clangd.arguments": [
     "--compile-commands-dir=${workspaceFolder}/build",